Charles Rigault de Genouilly: Early career

 Charles Rigault de Genouilly was born and raised in Rochefort, Charente-Maritime, France, into a family with naval connections.
 His father was a naval engineer and his mother, Adélaïde-Caroline Mithon de Genouilly, was the niece and adopted daughter of Claude Mithon de Genouilly, a naval commander during the American War of Independence.

 Rigault de Genouilly entered the École Polytechnique in 1825.
 He entered the navy as a midshipman in 1827, and served in the Morea expedition aboard the frigate Fleur de Lys during the Greek War of Independence.
 In 1828 he was transferred to Résolue, and took part in operations against pirates in the Greek archipelago.

-Promoted enseigne de vaisseau in 1830, he participated in the French expedition against Algiers and the forcing of the Tagus in 1831.
+Promoted enseigne de vaisseau in 1830, he participated in the French invasion of Algiers and the forcing of the Tagus in 1831.
 In 1832 he served aboard Ducreuse during the blockade of the Dutch coast in the Belgian War of Independence.
 He was promoted lieutenant de vaisseau in 1834.

 In 1843, he assumed command of the corvette Victorieuse on the China and India Seas station, and took part in an expedition to explore the Yellow Sea.
 On 25 April 1847 Victorieuse and Gloire (capitaine de vaisseau Augustin de Lapierre), which had been sent to Da Nang (Tourane) to negotiate for the release of two French Catholic missionaries, were attacked without warning by several Vietnamese vessels, in an incident known as the Bombardment of Tourane.
 The two French ships fought back, and with their superior armament rapidly destroyed their attackers.
 In August 1847 Victorieuse ran aground on the coast of Korea, but Rigault de Genouilly was exonerated from blame by a court of enquiry.

 He was promoted captaine de vaisseau in July 1848, and served on a commission charged with studying the defences of Havre.
 He then became chef de cabinet of the navy minister Joseph Grégoire Cazy.
 Between 1849 and 1851 he was captain successively of the paddle steamer frigate Vauban and of Charlemagne, the first screw-driven French battleship converted from a sailing ship.
 This type of conversion was called a vaisseau mixte to distinguish it from purpose-built steam ships such as Napoléon.
 He conducted extensive tests on Charlemagne, for which he received the thanks of the admiralty.